trambui09/binary-and-decimal/README.md

 **Due Date**  This assignment is due **Tuesday Sept 15th 7pm**

+You can test your program by running `rake` from the command line and it will run your method against a set of automated tests.

 ## Optional

 Add a `decimal_to_binary` method which converts a decimal number received as a parameter into an array of binary digits.
 Then write 3 tests for the method.